LPology/Simple-Ajax-Uploader/README.md

 ### Using Uploader.php ###

-<strong>Note:</strong> This PHP class is included for convenience.
+<strong>Note:</strong> A PHP file upload class is included for convenience.
 It's not required to use PHP with Simple Ajax Uploader.
-The plugin is agnostic to server configuration, so go nuts.
+The plugin is agnostic to server configuration, so use any language you prefer to handle uploads.

 ```php
 <?php